rush2406/pytorch-stacked-hourglass/README.md

 ### Hardware used

 This code has been run on a single Quadro RTX 6000 GPU with Python 3.8.8, PyTorch 1.8.1 and Torchvision 0.9.1

+### A detailed analysis report can also be found [here](https://github.com/rush2406/pytorch-stacked-hourglass/blob/master/Assigment-Report.pdf)